- Facial Plastic and Reconstructive Surgery

 - Head and Neck Surgery

-As a head and neck surgeon, Brendan Gaylis, MD, treats patients for diseases and disorders of the ear, nose and throat.
+Brendan Gaylis, MD, is the director of the Division of Head and Neck Oncology at the Scripps MD Anderson Cancer Center, and acts as the surgeon- in-chief for tumors of the head and neck at Scripps Clinic and Scripps Green Hospital.
+He treats patients for diseases and disorders of the ear, nose and throat.
 In addition to practicing the full scope of otolaryngology, he has expertise in the detection and surgical treatment of head and neck tumors, as well as thyroid and parathyroid disease.
-He is also specialized in endoscopic treatment for Zenker’s diverticulum, a condition that causes difficulty swallowing.
+He is also specialized in endoscopic treatment for Zenker’s diverticulum, a condition that causes difficulty swallowing, and performs minimally invasive trans-oral laser microsurgery with mouth and throat malignancies.
 Another area of expertise includes reconstruction of the face, nose, ears and neck after skin cancer treatments.
+In his role as division director, he chairs the multi-disciplinary head and neck oncology tumor board, which provides treatment recommendations for patients with a diagnosis of head and neck cancer.

-In addition to his practice, he conducts clinical research in the areas of Zenker’s diverticulum and endocrine surgery.
+In addition to his practice, Dr. Gaylis conducts clinical research in the areas of Zenker’s diverticulum and endocrine surgery.

-He is active in the otolaryngology community as a fellow of the American College of Surgeons and the American Academy of Otolaryngology.
-He is also an active member of the Head and Neck Surgical Society and past president of the San Diego Academy of Otolaryngology.
-In addition, he is a clinical instructor at the University of California, San Diego, and director of the head and neck residency training program and the head and neck tumor board at Scripps Clinic.
+He is an active member of the American Head and Neck Society and past president of the San Diego Academy of Otolaryngology.
+In addition, he is director of the head and neck residency training program, and the head and neck tumor oncology board at Scripps Clinic.

 In his spare time, he enjoys playing competitive tennis, reading and surfing.